 The Midland Center for the Arts is a regional cultural destination.
-Our museum, housed within the Center, is on a growth trajectory.
-The board has set forth a bold vision to re-invent and re-invigorate the museum toward a goal of becoming a thought-leading science museum.
+Our Alden B. Dow Museum of Science & Art, housed within the Center, is on a growth trajectory.
+The board has set forth a bold vision to re-invent and re-invigorate the museum toward a goal of becoming a thoughtleading science museum.
 It will be a cultural, educational and entertainment destination in our state that exemplifies our community, a community fascinated with science, innovation, and solution-oriented creativity.
 We will be seen as a must-visit museum, a driver of visitors to the Great Lakes Bay Region, and a vibrant community gathering space that enhances quality of life for residents.
-In addition, the museum will increase it efforts as a collaborative hub for regional STEM-based initiatives, through field trips, teacher training programs, school visits and after school opportunities.
+In addition, the museum will increase its efforts as a collaborative hub for regional STEM-based initiatives, through field trips, teacher training programs, school visits and after school opportunities.

-The Director of Museum Programs is the Senior Management Team member responsible for oversight of all museum programming in science, art and history; and oversight of the museum education program in order for us to achieve our new vision.
-This is a unique opportunity for a dynamic leader with experience in museum exhibition and education program management.
+The Director of Museums is the Senior Management Team member responsible for oversight of all museum staff and programs in science, art and history in order for us to achieve our new vision.
+This is a unique opportunity for a dynamic leader with experience in museum leadership.
 The position requires strong experience in museum operations and exhibitions, a commitment to creating unique experiences for guests, and exceptional maturity, leadership, and an energetic, collaborative, team-oriented work style.